-The Swiss Alps delivered the penultimate round of epic enduro racing for the 2022 Enduro World Series at Crans-Montana.
+The Swiss Alps delivered the penultimate round of epic enduro mountain bike racing for the 2022 Enduro World Series at Crans-Montana.
 Featuring everything from raw, technical trails in the woods to massive bike park jumps.
-Round seven threw everything it had at our Polygon Factory Racing team-ever-changing weather conditions, steep, technical singletrack and high-speed bike park sections made for one of the most challenging races to date.
+Round seven threw everything it had at our Polygon Factory Racing ever-changing weather conditions, steep, technical singletrack, and high-speed bike park sections made for one of the most challenging Enduro MTB races to date.

-The team woke up to fresh snow on day 1, meaning they’d be racing the Pro Stage in conditions completely different to ones in practice just one day earlier.
-After an epic practice day, the guys had to rethink their race strategy in order to adapt to the changing conditions – balancing speed and caution in equal measure in order to succeed on the Pro Stage.
+The team woke up to fresh snow on day 1, meaning they’d be racing the Pro Stage in conditions completely different from those in practice just one day earlier.
+After an epic practice day, the guys had to rethink their mountain bike race strategy in order to adapt to the changing conditions, controlling their mountain bikes’ speed and caution in equal measure to conquer the Pro Stage.

 “We woke up to snow reports, so I drew on all of my Irishness to get through it.
 When it is that cold, you can get negative and there’s no point, we are here to do well!” – Dan Wolfe

-Matt Stuttard and Brady Stone continued their head-to-head challenge in S1 – finishing only 7s apart.
+Matt Stuttard and Brady Stone continued their heart-beating mountain bike challenge in S1 – finishing only 7s apart.
 Jack Moir a mere 18s in P1!

 “The cold weather played havoc with my lingering wrist injury, so I pulled back a little to conserve some energy to get to the bottom.” – Brady Stone